zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Reporter includes only some fields.
   * 1a1.
-PressPal requests the missing fields.
-  * 1a2.
-Reporter provides them.
+PressPal shows an invalid command error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2a.
 PressPal detects an invalid field (e.g., name/phone/email format).
   * 2a1.
-PressPal requests the corrected value and explains the issue.
-  * 2a2.
-Reporter enters a corrected value.
-    Steps 2a1–2a2 repeat until all values are valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2b.
 PressPal detects that the phone or email already exists.
   * 2b1.
-PressPal informs that a duplicate contact exists.
+PressPal shows a duplicate contact error message.
-  * 2b2.
-Reporter chooses to cancel.
-    Use case ends.
+    Use case resumes at step 1.

 * 2c.
-PressPal detects missing mode of contact.
+PressPal detects a missing mode of contact (no phone and no email provided).
   * 2c1.
-PressPal requests at least one mode of contact (phone or email).
-  * 2c2.
-Reporter provides one.
+PressPal shows a missing contact method error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2d.
-PressPal detects a repeated parameter.
+PressPal detects a repeated parameter (e.g., two phone fields).
   * 2d1.
-PressPal requests a single value for the repeated parameter.
+PressPal shows a repeated parameter error message.
-  * 2d2.
-Reporter provides the single value.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

-* *a.
-At any time, Reporter chooses to cancel.
-  * *a1.
-PressPal requests to confirm the cancellation.
-  * *a2.
-Reporter confirms the cancellation.
-    Use case ends.

 ### UC2 – Add category to contact